BS1125/CMAverse/README.md

 We illustrate the general workflow of the `CMAverse` package by a quick example.
 Firstly, let’s simulate some data and plot the DAG of the scientific setting.
-The simulated data contains a binary exposure, a binary mediator, a continuous mediator, a continuous outcome and two pre-exposure confounders.
+The simulated dataset contains a binary exposure, a binary mediator, a continuous mediator, a continuous outcome and two pre-exposure confounders.

-    n <- 500
+    n <- 1000
     C1 <- rnorm(n, mean = 1, sd = 1)
     C2 <- rbinom(n, 1, 0.6)
     C2[which(C2 == 0)] <- "C2_0"